 A personal loan is a loan that can be used for just about any reason, including paying for:

 - Medical bills

 - Debt consolidation

-Personal loan amounts can range from $1,000 to $100,000 and are repaid in monthly installments.
+Personal loan amounts can range from $1,000 to $100,000 and are repaid in monthly installments, that you can get from a bank, credit union, or online lender.
 Terms and interest rates vary depending on factors like your credit score and history, income, debt-to-income ratio, and the lender, though they typically range from 4.99% to 35.99%.
 They are also typically unsecured, meaning you don’t have to supply an asset as collateral for the loan.

 Learn more: Everything You Need to Know About Personal Loans